 Canine dental products

 Thankfully, there are many different dental products designed specifically for dogs.
 These products can help to maintain dental health.
 Here at GJWtitmuss, we have a special section on our website dedicated to dental products.
-Click here to see our range of dental products for dogs.
 Some of the dental products you can get for your dog include:

 - Dental chews

 - Dental treats

 - Dog dental kit with toothbrush and toothpaste

 Managing bad breath

 Most dogs don’t have great smelling breath, but some dogs can develop particularly bad breath.
 It can sometimes be a sign of an underlying condition, so if your dog suddenly gets bad breath, take them to the vet straight away.